ImperialCollegeLondon/Visual2/README.md

 4. Fetch the required `npm` packages by executing `yarn install`.
 This project consistently uses `yarn` Node package manager instead of the older and less competent `npm`.

+5. Find a nice terminal program that will run multiple windows to make a productive development environment.
+I recommend [_Hyper_](https://github.com/zeit/hyper/releases), for example, runs multiple tabs and will split window between two tabs, great for running start and launch scripts concurrently in a single window.
+Beware that under Windows `hyper` uses `ctrl-shift-C`, `ctrl-shift-V` for copy and paste.

-5. Run `setup.bat` (on Windows).
+6. Run `setup.bat` (on Windows).
 This downloads and updates the submodules, and installs their packages individually (necessary because of the submodule structure), then restores the global packages.
 In particular this code will install a copy of .Net Core on which the FABLE compiler can run.

-6. Compile `fsharp` code to `javascript` using `webpack` by executing `yarn run start`.
+7. In a terminal window (for example under `hyper`) compile `fsharp` code to `javascript` using `webpack` by executing `yarn run start`.
 This script compiles everything once and then watches source files recompiling whenever any change, so it normally runs continuously throughout development.
+You will need to view the `yarn run start` output throughout development since if compile fails the output makes this clear via red-colored text.
+Although Ionide will also provide error messages on code that does not compile it is possible to miss these whn making quick changes.

-7. Open `electron` application at a new terminal tab by running `yarn run launch`.
-This command will start the application and also _hot reload_ it whenever source files are recompiled.
-Therefore it normally runs continuously through development. _Hyper_, for example runs multiple tabs and will split window between two tabs, great for running start and launch scripts concurrently in a single window.
+8. Open `electron` application at a new terminal tab by running `yarn run launch`.
+This command will start the application and also _hot reload_ it whenever source files are recompiled, or CSS files changed.
+Therefore it normally runs continuously through development.
+The total time from saving an updated F# source file to reload is typically 5s.
+Make sure you have this development environment working effectively for you: an HD screen without scaling is helpful because it allows your editor, the Visual2 app, and the Hyper windows all to be visible simultaneously.

-8. Run `yarn run package` or (from windows, to enable correct OS-X binary generation) `./run-packager.bat` at any time to create a set of system-specific self-contained binaries in `./dist/os-name/*`.
+9. Run `yarn run package` or (from windows, to enable correct OS-X binary generation) `./run-packager.bat` at any time to create a set of system-specific self-contained binaries in `./dist/os-name/*`.
 Each binary distribution consists of a portable directory with all dependencies, so use the appropriate one of these if you just want to run Visual2 and do not need to develop code. `yarn run package-host` will generate just the distributable for the host OS.

-9. To see console debug printout etc press F12 to toggle electron dev tools on and note that any F# printout and errors will be displayed under the console tab.
+10. To see console debug printout etc press F12 to toggle electron dev tools on and note that any F# printout and errors will be displayed under the console tab.

-10. See the [Wiki](https://github.com/ImperialCollegeLondon/Visual2/wiki) for more information.
+11. See the [Wiki](https://github.com/ImperialCollegeLondon/Visual2/wiki) for more information.

 ## Packaging VisUAL2 as binaries